-Quincy R. Cloet was Book Reviews Editor for the Journal of Contemporary European Research (JCER) as well as an active member of the UACES Graduate Forum (the association for European Studies in the UK).
-In 2017, he was awarded with a grant from UACES, to be the first historian to explore the association’s archives at the Historical Archives of the European Union in Florence.
+Dr Cloet was Book Reviews Editor for the Journal of Contemporary European Research (JCER) as well as an active committee member of the UACES Graduate Forum (the association for European Studies in the UK).
+As a committee member, he also served as Editor for the Graduate Forum/JCER blog Crossroads Europe.
+In 2017, he was awarded a grant from UACES, to be the first historian to explore the association’s archives at the Historical Archives of the European Union in Florence.

-Last year, Quincy R. Cloet has co-edited a volume on the First World War, entitled Breaking Empires, Making Nations?
+Two years ago, Dr Cloet has co-edited a volume on the First World War, entitled Breaking Empires, Making Nations?
 The First World War and the Reforging of Europe.
-Previously, he published two book-chapters and one monograph in the fields of international (migration) history and European integration history.
+Previously, he published two book chapters and one monograph in the fields of international (migration) history and European integration history.
 Quincy is currently working on a range of articles related to knowledge production in the fields such as foreign policy, European integration and international organisation.

 During the Spring of 2017, he resided at the Graduate Institute in Geneva as a Junior Visiting Fellow, to conduct archival research at the UN Library.
-Since September 2018, he is based again in Warsaw as a Visiting Fellow at Collegium Civitas.
-He is a close observer of Polish politics and society and writes about these subjects in his native language.
+For the academic year 2018-2019, he was based again in Warsaw as a Visiting Fellow at Collegium Civitas.
+He is a close observer of Polish politics and society and writes about these subjects in English and Dutch.